privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 For questions, remarks, or complaints about this data processing by the Privacy by Design foundation for IRMA functionality, please [contact](/contact-en) the foundation.
-For complaints about the foundation's data processing you can also contact the [Data Protection Authority](https://autoriteitpersoonsgegevens.nl/en) of the Netherlands.
+For complaints about the foundation's data processing one can also contact the [Data Protection Authority](https://autoriteitpersoonsgegevens.nl/en) of the Netherlands.

-Date: April 22, 2018.
+Date: January 24, 2019.